yash04747/docs/docs/configuration/global_arguments.md

 ## last_tab
 **Default**: `'last_tab' => ''`

-This variable sets forces the options panel to open at the specified tab number.
+This variable sets forces the option panel to open at the specified tab number.

+## load_on_cron
+**Default**: `'load_on_cron' => false`

+Redux, by design, will not run when cron jobs are triggered.
+If you require the global varaiable to be set with you theme options during a cron job, set this argument to `true`.

 ## menu_icon
 **Default**: `'menu_icon' => ''`